Do insurances cover acupuncture?

-We are generally in 6 days/week, Sunday - Friday.
+We are available 6 days/week, Sunday - Friday.

 Acupuncture developed in China approximately 3000 years ago.
 The theory was based on their understanding of the world at that time.
-It is a complete medical system with diagnosis, prognosis and treatment all internally connected.
+It is a complete medical system with diagnosis, prognosis and treatment — all internally connected.
 It is, however, quite different than Western medicine.
-Without technologic information, they were still able to develop a remarkably sophisticated and effective system of helping the body to resolve problems.
+Without technologic information, they were still able to develop a remarkably sophisticated and effective system for helping the body resolve problems.

 Acupuncture has a very scientific basis.
 There are no drugs or chemicals on the needles and yet most people experience remarkable improvement for a wide range of symptoms and illnesses.
 The world Health Organization lists dozens of symptoms and illnesses that are effectively treated with acupuncture.
 How is this possible?

 There is a special property in the collagen fibers in the skin, muscle, bone and cartilage (the connective tissue).
 It turns out that the collagen fibers produce electric currents when they are compressed (piezoelectricity), and these currents travel to a different part of the body to help it function at a higher level.
 Every acupuncture point helps the body in a slightly different way.
 These biofeedback signals are generated during acupuncture.